 If you qualify for any tax credits or other items, click “Enter” for each item to enter the information.
 Once you have finished entering all the information, click “Finish Entering (Next).”

-If a refund is due, the refund amount will be displayed.
+If you are eligible for a refund, the refund amount will be displayed.
 Below the refund amount, you will see "Select Payment Method"; please select your preferred payment method.

 Check the box for your preferred method of paying resident tax.
-If you wish to have the tax deducted from your salary, check "Special Collection"; if you wish to pay it yourself, check "Self-Payment."
-If you select "Self-Payment," a payment notice will be sent to your current address, so please pay your resident tax by the due date.
+If you want your resident tax deducted from your paycheck, check “Special Withholding”; if you want to pay it yourself, check “Pay on My Own.”
+If you select “Pay on My Own,” a payment notice will be sent to your current address, so please pay your resident tax by the due date.

-Enter your tax jurisdiction information and personal details such as your name and address, then click "Next."
+Enter your tax jurisdiction information and personal information such as your name and address, then click “Next.”

 |